Deterring Kidnapping During Executive TravelApril 26, 2023

 The consequences can be extensive if a member of your workforce or senior leader is kidnapped during business travel.
 Should an employer be found to have not taken steps to ensure the safety of their traveling teams, the liability of kidnapping could fall on the organization itself.

-AFIMAC can address an employer’s duty of care obligations with several executive security solutions, including protective drivers, physical executive protection agents, and ongoing risk mitigation with travel tracking.
-AFIMAC prides itself on both its meticulous planning and security resources across the globe, including destinations such as Mexico and Brazil.
+AFIMAC can address an employer’s duty of care obligations with several executive security solutions including protective drivers, physical executive protection agents, and ongoing risk mitigation with travel tracking.
+AFIMAC prides itself on both its meticulous planning and security resources across the globe, including destinations such as Mexico and the entirety of South America.

-Our travel management solutions can enlist protective drivers who are highly familiar with local risks, conduct ongoing contingency planning, and pivot at a moment’s notice should a security threat occur.
+Our security solutions enlist protective drivers who are highly familiar with local risks, conduct ongoing contingency planning, and pivot at a moment’s notice should a security threat occur.
 These solutions can address the potential for kidnapping, offering peace of mind and duty of care solutions for traveling executives.